Rev. Scottie McIntyre Johnson

 SMUUF Environmental Justice

 Please join us for a discussion of the first three chapters of Carbon Dharma: The Occupation of Butterflies by Sailesh Rao, Ph.D.
 Dr. Rao has spoken at the Paris Climate Conference, the European Union and UN Climate Change Conference in Marrakesh, Morocco in November 2016.
 He is the CEO of Climate Healers and is working on other projects to help heal the earth.
 This book is a call to action.
 The following six chapters will be discussed the last two Sundays on December.

 All are welcome!
 Coffee and Childcare are available during Adult RE.
 Please pick up your children (age 3 and older) following RE to join us in the worship service.

 Guest At Your Table

-Cydney Henderson and the YUUTH will lead the cjharge for donations for Guest At Your Table.
+Guest at Your Table is an annual fundraising and education program that supports the Unitarian Universalist Service Committee (UUSC)’s human rights work.
+Guest at Your Table is designed to help participants learn about human rights issues and UUSC’s unique approach to solving them.
+This year Guest at Your Table highlights the empowerment of refugees and displaced people.
+As UUSC celebrates its 75th anniversary this year, Cydney Henderson and the YUUTH will lead the charge for donations for Guest At Your Table.
 Cydney will present information at service, and the children will make collections boxes to take home.
 Read more about this service project here: https://www.uusc.org/welcome-to-guest-at-your-table/

 Fantastic UU Diners (FUUDies)